-An introduction to the mechanics of human force production (e.g., planes of movement, lever systems).
+An introduction to human anatomy and the mechanics of human force production (e.g., planes of movement, lever systems).

-Introduction to the major compound exercises (e.g., Back/Front Squat, Dead−Lift, Bent−Over Row, Bench Press and an introduction to Olympic lifting) with Key technical elements and coaching points associated with each lift.
+Introduction to the major compound exercises (e.g., Back/Front Squat, Dead−Lift, Bent−Over Row, Bench Press and an introduction to Weightlifting derivatives) with Key technical elements and coaching points associated with each lift.

 4 Neuromuscular Physiology

 An introduction to the fundamental principles underpinning Plyometric Training (Stretch−Shortening −Cycle) and an understanding of the key technical coaching points.

 An introduction to the fundamental principles underpinning speed and agility and an understanding of the key technical coaching points.

 7 Principles of Training for Programme Design & Periodization

 An understanding of the major variables involved when designing exercise training programmes for a diverse range of athlete scenarios, across strength/power and endurance programmes.

 8 Sports Nutrition